Soltee/coolkapada/README.md

 ## About

-Laravel is a ecommerce web application built using laravel and livewire:
+Coolkapada is a ecommerce web application built using laravel and livewire:

 ## Steps to Reproduce